aditib738/my-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first year PhD student in Public Policy (Economics Track) at the Harvard Kennedy School.
+I am a second year PhD student in Public Policy (Economics Track) at the Harvard Kennedy School.

+During the PhD, I am building a research agenda on social norms and gender inequality across developing countries.

 I was previously working as India Director at {{< staticref "https://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}}.
 At DDL, I co-authored studies spanning in-group judicial bias in India, upward mobility in South Asia, excess mortality during Covid-19 and implications of cultural distance on economic opportunity.
-At DDL, I also helped build an ongoing gender research agenda and led fundraising and partnerships for the organization.

-I was introduced to the world of development economics research through large scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu (India) at J-PAL South Asia.

 When not trying to make sense of the world through data, I can be found cooking up a storm, {{< staticref "https://bhowmick-34728.medium.com/everything-i-have-painted-since-2020-8622c134f4c3" "newtab" >}}painting{{< /staticref >}}, or on long (slow) runs with my husband.